cgarciagarcia/react-query-builder/README.md

 ## Next features

 * To have the possibility to attach foreign values to query string
-* Remove the question mark in base configuration
 * Interaction with url query params